holgerbrandl/krangl/docs/bier_slides_june2016/krangl_intro.md

 ---
 ## Why `krangl` and not `dplyk` or `kplyr`

-* Don't stick too much to R conventions but rather embed into the Kotlin naming
+* Don't stick too much to R conventions but rather embrace Kotlin naming conventions
 * _He_ likes it

 ![](.images/name_origin.jpg)

 ---
-##  Select columns with `select()`
+#  Select columns with `select()`

 Often you work with large datasets with many columns where only a few are actually of interest to you

-`select()` breaks down a dataset to just a subset of columns of interest
+`select()` breaks down a data-set to just a subset of columns of interest

 ```{kotlin}
 storms.select("storm", "pressure")